How to Teach Times Tables for Instant Recall at KS1/KS2

 In many cases this can be achieved as a frequent morning activity or during assemblies.
 A Teaching Assistant can support, or if the right technology package is chosen, simply giving them more time to access could be all that is required.

-Finally, for children who are really having difficulty, nothing beats sitting down and going through them 1-to-1.
+For children who are really having difficulty, nothing beats sitting down and going through them 1-to-1 as the Third Space Learning tutors do as part of their online maths intervention.

 1. Use times tables chanting